 Form 16 has been simplified for the FY19 to make it easier for e-filing ITR.
-These forms in the new format will be made available to you by your employer before the end of June.
-If you had changed jobs in the financial year, you will be receive separate Form 16s from each employer.
+These forms in the new format will be made available to you by your employer before 10 July.
+If you had changed jobs in the financial year, you will be receiving separate Form 16s from each employer.

 For any income you may have earned besides salary during the financial year, Form 16A serves as a TDS certificate.

 For example, Form 16A can be issued by the bank for income earned from interest on your deposits made.